aseem2625/Space-Dash/README.md

 2. screen capture and facebook share
 3. physics
 4. sensors
-5. levels
-6. accelerometer
+5. accelerometer
-7. Audio - Music and Effects
+6. Audio - Music and Effects
-8. Sprite Animation and transition based coron animation
+7. Sprite Animation and transition based coron animation
-9. Reading and writing score
+8. Reading and writing score
-10. Particle emitter
+9. Particle emitter
-11. Coordinates are multi resolution
+10. Coordinates are multi resolution
-12. Corona Composure GUI
+11. Corona Composure GUI
-13. Screen shot on game over and publish on Facebook.
+12. Screen shot on game over and publish on Facebook.
 Currently game is registered for "prototype game fun slide"(Original name of my game) on facebook for the API key and I am not sure if you'll be able to published post as facebook restrict in-developement apps activites to be seen only developers.
 (SCREENSHOTS are attached in extras folder)